Mr. Fuentes: Letters to the Most powerful Republican in Orange County

 can relate.
 In August 1985, you

-Los Angeles Times, "I
+told the Los Angeles Times, "I

 simply cannot fathom how even